getcarina/feedback/README.md

 # Carina Bugs

-Central repo for Carina related bugs including the control panel, website, documentation, and product.
+Central repo for Carina related bugs including the control panel and product at https://app.getcarina.com

 If you run into an issue, please try to resolve it using the following steps: